1.0 Purpose and Scope

 4.3 COVID-19

-COVID-19 is an infectious disease caused by the SARS-CoV2 virus.
-It is responsible for the pandemic which commenced in China in late 2019 and spread around the world including Australia in 2020.
+COVID-19 is a respiratory disease caused by infection from the SARS-CoV2 virus.
+It is responsible for the pandemic which commenced in China in late 2019 and spread around the world including Australia from 2020.
 Many people will develop no symptoms, or mild symptoms, but a small percentage of those affected will develop life-threatening complications including pneumonia and vascular disorders.
-Some people who recover will have ongoing symptoms in a condition known as “long COVID”.
+Older people as well as those with certain health conditions and other factors are at increased risk of serious illness from COVID-19.
+Some people will have ongoing symptoms in a condition known as “long COVID”.

-Those working with live cultures or samples containing SARS-CoV-2.
-These people must be up-to-date with COVID-19 vaccinations and able to provide proof of vaccination completion.
+• Those working with live cultures or samples containing SARS-CoV-2.

-Workers/students with placements in healthcare, aged care or disability settings (as well as UQ staff providing supervision to these students).
-Evidence of up-to-date vaccination may be requested by UQ dependent on the requierments of the placement provider, the placement/work location; or risk assessment.
+Evidence of vaccination may be requested by UQ dependent on the requirements of the placement provider or the placement/work location.

 4.4 Influenza